jaitjacob/CommandPi/README.md

-# CommandPi
+# Welcome to CommandPi

 <p align="center">
   <img alt="this is a logo I created for this repo. it's a raspberry with two icons underneath - a shell and a red pin" width="300" height="300" src="/assets/CommandPiLogo.png">
 </p>

-Just documenting every commands I've used on my Pi.
-I normally dont remember any commands or flags.
-I just google when I'm looking for something that's when it struck me that I should maybe just create a listicle like this.
+This project documents every commands I've used on my Pi.
+I dont make it a habit to remember any commands or flags.
+I just google it when I'm looking for something.
+I thought maybe it's a good idea to list some good ones here so I do not have to go hunting them.
+Yes, sometimes you get different search results - the Internet is constantly evolving.
+I'll sure try to keep this as updated as possible but no guarantees.

 :sparkles: What RPi do I have? :sparkles: